All in One Solar Street Lights

 But it is obvious, the upfront cost of all in one solar led street lights is fairly low,

-it only needs 27Ah battery and 50 watts solar panel, whereas traditional solar street lights require 156 Ah and 280 watts, let alone other extra wiring costs that are entailed in installation.
+it only needs a 27Ah battery and 50 watts solar panel, whereas traditional solar street lights require 156 Ah and 280 watts, let alone other extra wiring costs that are entailed in installation.

 Chapter 5.
 How to get a qualified all in one solar street lights?